sobjornstad/rppas/docs/manual.md

 - **/save**: Immediately save the contents of the queue to disk, rather than waiting for an automatic save.
 - **/history**: Show a list of all the entries you've added this session, along with anything still in the queue.
-Be careful, as this might be very large if you've added many things this session.
+This could be very large if you've added many things this session.
 - **/strike**: Delete the last entry (if you made a typo or other mistake).
 You can optionally /strike multiple entries at once by providing the number of added entries to remove, e.g., */strike 3*.
 If the entry(ies) have left the